-Credit: 4 semester hours Course Director: Lurie McAdow Course Offered: Spring 2 and Fall 3
+Course Offered: Fall 2, Spring 2, and Fall 3

-Physical Medicine and Rehabilitation (PAPMR-74781)
+Physical Medicine and Rehabilitation (PAPMR-74781)eliminated Fall 2020 due to COVID.
+Should remain in update for 2020-2022 cohort

 This clinical core rotation emphasizes medical rehabilitation in the adult population to enhance maintenance of independence in daily personal care and ambulatory household and community activities.
 It is designed to enable the student to develop skills in the examination of the spine and extremities; develop knowledge of basic kinesiology and biomechanics; and to begin to understand techniques of dynamic assessment.
 The student will perform comprehensive exams of the neurologic, muscular and skeletal system in young, mature and older adults while learning about the unique aspects of medical care of persons with major trauma, traumatic brain injury, amputation, and spinal cord injury.

-Credit: 4 semester hours Course Director: Kathleen Thompson Course Offered: Spring 2 and Fall 2
+Course Directors: Kathleen Thompson

+Course Offered: Fall 3